aryanoutlaw/mini_projects/README.md

 # Welcome to Mini project repository
-here you will find some mini python projects realted to varoius modules of python.
+Here you will find some mini python projects realted to varoius modules of python.